 DMSO exhibits outstanding solvent capability for both organic and inorganic compounds.
 These characteristics make DMSO a widely used solvent in compound discovery laboratories for compound library storage.
 Normally DMSO ACS Spectrophotometric Grade is selected for storage.

 DMSO is also used in analytical or High Throughput Screening processes.
 The clean impurity profile of DMSO ACS Spectrophotometric Grade insures the DMSO will remain a consistent background that doesn’t contribute interferences.

 Synthesis of API /Intermediates

-Active Pharmaceutical Ingredients (API) are among the many organic compounds that may be synthesized with Dimethyl Sulfoxide.
+Active Pharmaceutical Ingredients (API) are among the many organic compounds that may be synthesized with DMSO.
 The excellent solvent power of this dipolar aprotic solvent is responsible for its reputation as a ‘Super Solvent’.

 When used as a reaction solvent, DMSO can improve selectivity and yield in many types of chemical reactions.
 The relatively high boiling point of DMSO allows higher temperatures than many solvents.
 DMSO is a useful polymer solvent, which has ramifications in pharmaceutical science.

 As a reagent, DMSO is key to a class of mild and selectivity oxidation reactions (Swern, Pfitzner-Moffatt, Parihk-Doering, etc).
 DMSO can be used to form the dimsyl ion, which is a strong base useful in alkylation, nucleophilic displacement and condensation reactions.
 Many Active Pharmaceutical Ingredients (API) are initially synthesized in DMSO due these properties.